 - Angela Woodruff – Company Secretary

-Roz Keenan joined the Board in 2014 and resigned her position in August 2017 to accept the role of Acting CEO of Deaf Children Australia.
-She is now CEO with a 12 month appointment.
+Roz Keenan joined the Board in 2014 and resigned her position in August 2017 to accept the role of CEO of Deaf Children Australia.

 Roz has a wealth of experience as a strong advocate working in the disability sector for 16 years.
 She played a key role as a DCA staff member for eight years and since resigning from that position, has served on DCA’s Board for the past four years.
 She holds a Diploma of Teaching Early Childhood, a Certificate IV in Training and Assessment and a Diploma of Life Coaching.